- Policy Statement

 5.1 If a nominated supervisor proposes that a staff member under their area of responsibility are required to act in a position of higher classification than that which the Professional Staff member occupies or who is assigned responsibilities or duties of a higher graded position, the nominated supervisor must first seek approval for the payment of an allowance from the relevant delegate.

-5.2 The nominated supervisor recommends the payment of a higher duties allowance to the approving officer, utilising a Higher Duties Allowance for Professional Staff form.
+5.2 The nominated supervisor recommends the payment of a higher duties allowance to the approving officer, utilising a Higher Duties / Salary Flexibility (HDUTY.1) form on Staff Connect.

-5.4 It is the responsibility of the nominated supervisor to monitor the staff member’s performance of the activities for which payment of a higher duties allowance is made.
-The nominated supervisor is also responsible for ensuring that any variation to the approved arrangements is drawn to the attention of, and approved by the relevant delegate.
-In such circumstances, the Human Resources Advisory Service must also be advised of the changed arrangements once they are approved.
+5.3 It is the responsibility of the nominated supervisor to monitor the staff member’s performance of the activities for which payment of a higher duties allowance is made.
+The nominated supervisor is also responsible for ensuring that any variation to the approved arrangements is drawn to the attention of, and approved, by the relevant delegate.
+In such circumstances, Human Resources must also be advised of any changed arrangements affecting the allowance paid.

 6. Professional Development